xiejw/dotfiles/doc/tmux.md

-# Install
+# Install from Source Code

-Most Debian distributions, e.g., stretch, contain very stable tmux, which does not support the configuraiton file in this repo.
+Most Debian distributions, e.g., stretch, contain very old `tmux`, which does not support the configuration file in this repo.
 So, compile it from source is one solution.

     git clone https://github.com/tmux/tmux.git